meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

     quickCheck state_machine_properties
 ```

-When we run `stack test` from the command line, we see the following.
+When I run `stack test` from the command line, I see the following.

 ```bash
 quickcheck-state-machine-tutorial> test (suite: quickcheck-state-machine-tutorial-test)